A Do It Yourself Building Inspection Check List For The Home Buyer

 - Although the underside of the concrete floors cannot be inspected check if there is any exposed perimeter to ensure that the plastic waterproofing membrane is not exposed.

-These checks should be carried out in each room of the house.
+For the next part of this property inspection checklist, these particular checks should be carried out in each room of the house.

 - At regular intervals, jump lightly on the floor to detect any rotten floorboards, borer infestation or looseness in the floor framing.